ArnaudBuchholz/ui5-test-runner/README.md

   - `.ui5/` : contains cached UI5 resources

-  - These folder names can be changed through options *(see list of parameters below)*
+  - These folder names can be changed through parameters *(see the list below)*

 ## Parameters